Chapter 11

 A Logotype of Lumion Which is a 3D Rendering Tool Compatible with DIfferent OS and CG Equipment

-If you’re an architect and you need results fast, Lumion is a game-changer.
-You won’t do your modeling here, but once you drop in your 3D model, Lumion brings it to life.
+For architects who need fast results, Lumion is a game-changer.
+While it is not used for modeling, once a 3D model is imported, Lumion brings it to life.
 Real-time lighting, moving trees, weather—it’s all in there.
-When you need to wow a client right away, Lumion’s crazy speed and dead-simple workflow make it difficult to beat.
+To wow a client right away, Lumion’s crazy speed and dead-simple workflow make it difficult to beat.

 Houdini